Privacy & Data Protection Policy

 - Remembering settings, so you don’t have to keep re-entering them whenever you visit a new page

 - Remembering information you’ve given (e.g. your postcode) so you don’t need to keep entering it

 - Measuring how you use the website so we can make sure it meets your needs

 Please note that cookies can’t harm your computer and we do not store personally identifiable information in cookies we use on this website.

-We're giving you this information as part of our initiative to comply with UK legislation, and to make sure we're honest and clear about your privacy when using our website.
+We’re giving you this information as part of our initiative to comply with General Data Protection Regulations and Data Protection Act 1998, and to make sure we’re honest and clear about your privacy when using our website.

 The Cookies we use:

 We use built in session cookies to manage your session.
 When you navigate to the site, the server establishes a unique session that last for the duration of your visit.